Cheerio-ban/Speedy/README.md

-# SWIFT
+# SPEEDY

-> Swift is an online banking system, a straight forward digital service offering the fundamental financial services, that allows customers to perform various banking transactions and manage their accounts over the internet using a secure website.
+> Speedy is an online banking system, a straight forward digital service offering the fundamental financial services, that allows customers to perform various banking transactions and manage their accounts over the internet using a secure website.

 # ROUTES